 Committing a Crime

 In certain cases, committing a crime can lead to an immigrant’s deportation from the U.S. Such crimes could be alien smuggling, document, domestic aggression, fraud, delinquencies of “moral turpitude”, drugs or controlled substances offenses, money laundering, sabotage, terrorism and serious crimes as murder, rape and other “aggravated felonies”.
-Our immigration attorneys in Miami can offer more details on this matter.
+Our immigration attorneys in the US can offer more details on this matter.

-Violation of Immigration Laws in US
+Violation of Immigration Laws in the US

 A person who breaks the immigration laws, for example by having a fraudulent marriage, or helping smuggle other aliens into the country, could be deported.

-Beginning the Deportation Process in US
+Beginning the Deportation Process in the US

 The deportation process normally starts with the DHS (Department of Homeland Security) issuing a Notice to Appear (NTA) to the non-citizen.
 This document attests the name of the person, the country of origin, and informs the non-citizen he or she has to come in front of an Immigration Judge (IJ) on an exact date, as well as other information such as: